-Windows Compatible BS/MBR and Multipartite Viruses
+Windows Compatible BS/MBR

 a tutorial written by SPo0Ky, with the help of Opic and CTRL-ALT-DEL